Secondary Asbestos Exposure and Mesothelioma

 People Affected by Secondary Exposure to Asbestos

 For secondary exposure, the gender disparity is the opposite.
 Secondhand exposure is heavily linked to mesothelioma cases involving women and young adults.
+According to one study cited in Translational Oncology, women comprise 87.5% of mesothelioma cases caused by non-occupational exposure.

 According to a different study, published in the International Journal of Occupational Medicine and Environmental Health: